Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 When using an injection method, be aware of the hazards and risks associated with needlestick injury and the transmission of infections.

 In most cases, the person will feel the epinephrine working right away.
 They may also feel a rapid heartbeat and nervousness.
 Always call for first aid or medical assistance.
 Symptoms can return or get worse after giving the injection.
-Only administer a second injection if specifically told to do so by a doctor.
+It may be necessary to administer a second injection, especially if the person does not respond to the first dose within 5 minutes, and if medical emergency responders have not arrived to the location.